-The term "eruption" refers to the development of a rash, which usually appears within minutes to hours — although sometimes after a couple of days — after exposure to sunlight.
-The rash appears most often on areas of the body that are usually covered during winter and exposed in summer: the upper chest, front of the neck and the arms.
+The term "eruption" refers to the rash, which usually appears within minutes to hours — or sometimes within a couple of days — after exposure to sunlight.
+The rash usually appears on areas of the body that tend to be covered during winter but exposed in summer: the upper chest, front of the neck and the arms.

 Characteristics of the rash may include:

 Rarely people may have other signs or symptoms, such as fever, chills, headache or nausea.
 These conditions may be the result of an associated sunburn rather than polymorphous light eruption.